moebiussurfing/ofxSurfingSplashScreen/README.md

 void ofApp::draw(){
 {
 	if (splash.draw()) return;
-	// Can skip other drawing during splash happens
+	// Can skip other drawings during splash

 	/* Draw your scene */
 }